-Jamestown Rediscovery archaeologists are completing excavation of one of the 1617 church’s earliest and most-prominently-positioned graves, believed to be that of Governor, Sir George Yeardley.
-While the team hopes that scientific analyses, including DNA, will be able to confirm his identity in the coming months, archaeological evidence suggests that this is Yeardley.
+In 2018, Jamestown Rediscovery archaeologists completed excavation of one of the 1617 church’s earliest and most-prominently-positioned graves, believed to be that of Governor, Sir George Yeardley.
+While the team hoped that scientific analyses, including DNA, will be able to eventually confirm his identity, archaeological evidence suggests that this is Yeardley.

 The grave’s position in the central aisle, just in front of the chancel step to the altar and where it intersects with the quire (choir), would have been reserved for a prestigious person.
 Yeardley, who was governor at the time of his death in 1627, was one of the most notable people to die while the 1617 church was in use.